asu-cis-capstone/ParkCore/README.md

 - Sophia Nguyen
 - River Zhou

 The purpose of this project is to provide a digital solution to the everyday problem of parking.
 Currently there is a problem with parking spots and parking lots, and the creation of ParkCore will help by providing an accurate and live map that displays the available parking spots.
+App users will easily be able to find a spot, and get to there destination as quickly as possible.

 repo for project ParkCore